hustcc/variable-type/README.md

 ## 2. API & Types

-There are only 2 API:
- - `VT.check(variable, type)`.
-Check whether the variable can match the type.
- - `VT.latest()`.
-Get the latest check variable / error when false.
+Before use it to check variable, you should make your Types.

 And the library contains `Types` below:

  - **VT.bool**
  - **VT.func**